swook/project-bambi/README.md

 Studies for human trail formation and forest fire spread are well established.
 Our study aims to combine the two studies using relatable case studies.

+We will focus on generating simple landscapes to apply our model to, in order to keep discussion as general as possible.
+Possibly as an extension, we will apply our model to existing landscapes.

 ## The Model
 ### Trail formation
 #### Independent Variables